 Bicycles locked to stairwells, fire safety equipment, picnic benches, and/or trees are not permitted.
 In such cases, a 48 hour removal notice will be placed on bicycles locked in these locations, after which point, they will be removed.
 The University Police Department (UPD) is responsible for removing and discarding these bicycles and can be contacted for more information.
 30 days after the conclusion of a semester, if you do not obtain your bike from bike lockers or racks, UPD will remove your bike.

-Building Access & Property – Lock Outs: Upon checking-in to your Main Campus residence hall or East campus apartment (Main Quad / North Quad / Promontory / East Campus Frederick Park Apartment) space, you are assigned the key(s) that will provide you access to that room/suite/apartment.
+Lock outs: Upon checking-in to your Main Campus residence hall or East campus apartment (Main Quad / North Quad / Promontory / East Campus Frederick Park Apartment) space, you are assigned the key(s) that will provide you access to that room/suite/apartment.
 It is your responsibility to keep these keys in your possession at all times, including taking your key(s) with you when leaving your room/suite/apartment.
-The housing staffs is available to assist main campus residence if locked out (after you provide identification) in gaining access to your room in an emergency; however, the fourth instance of requiring assistance to access your room may result in conduct action and/or charges may be assessed.
-A lock change may also be assigned if lock-outs continue to occur.
+The housing staff are available to assist main campus residents if locked out (after you provide identification) in gaining access to your room in an emergency.
+Please note excessive lockouts (meaning 3 or more in a semester) may result in the license holder being charged a service fee as well as being referred to student conduct.

-The Alliance Residential Company is available to assist East campus residences if they are locked out only during their business hours of operations.
+The Alliance Residential Company is available to assist East campus residents if they are locked out only during their business hours of operations.
 Licensees who are locked out after hours will be responsible for contacting a private lock shop service to gain entry into their apartment at their own cost.
 A lock change may also be assigned if lock-outs continue to occur.

 Locks: Installation of any door or area locks other than those provided by the facility is prohibited.

 If for any reason you are required to bring a project home for a class, you will seek permission from your Community Director who will confirm: the class, the project and the type of container the project will be held in.
 This would include but not be limited to biological, chemical, and environmental projects (e.g. animal cadavers, chemistry projects, environmental restoration projects, etc.).
 You will be able to leave this in your residence space for a period no longer than two days.
 You will also need to seek your roommate’s permission to bring such a project into your room.